f0s3/Syllabus/README.md

 # Syllabus

-Usefull app that allows you to have a look on what lessons you have in a specific day of week or an array of days.
+Useful app that allows you to have a look on what lessons you have in a specific day of week or an array of days.

 ## About